edyta9/ot-security-lab-docker/README.md

   - An industrial cloud API connection.

-How to run from Scratch
+How to Run from Scratch

 1. Make sure you have Docker installed and updated.